Sexually transmitted diseases (STDs)

 - Before you start having sex with a new partner

-Anyone who is sexually active risks exposure to a sexually transmitted infection to some degree.
+Anyone who is sexually active risks some degree of exposure to an STD or STI.
 Factors that may increase that risk include:

-Oral sex may be less risky, but infections can still be transmitted without a latex condom or dental dam.
-Dental dams — thin, square pieces of rubber made with latex or silicone — prevent skin-to-skin contact.
+Oral sex may be less risky, but infections can still be transmitted without a latex condom or a dental dam — a thin, square piece of rubber made with latex or silicone.

 - Having a history of STIs.
 Having one STI makes it much easier for another STI to take hold.